hunter-teacher-cert/reg_assignments-Leiteduardo/google.md

 #### First search that I ran "war card game python" led me to the following sites:
 - https://gist.github.com/damianesteban/689612
-  - this site was not very usefull because the code that is shown is object-oriented and a too complex for my students
+  - this site was not very usefull because the code that is shown is object-oriented and too complex for my students
   - I was able to learn something from it, but it would be too difficult for the students
 - https://stackoverflow.com/questions/67219009/creating-the-warcard-game-using-oop-in-python
   - this site does a great job at walking the students through all aspects of the code; however, the final product, i.e. the code itself is probably meant for college students
+  - I would not call it over-complicated, but it can't be used by my 9th graders in our Intro CS class.
 - https://pythonalgos.com/level-1-python-war-card-game/
   - this site would be my favorite to suggest for the students.
-It walks the students throuhg each step of the coding process and provides the with code that can be copied onto their own Repl
+It walks the students throug each step of the coding process and provides the with code that can be copied onto their own Repl
+  - not only could the students learn fro it as I did, but also they could expand their coding skills